huuminhn/huuminhn.github.io/index.md

 <img src="capstone.png?raw=true"/>

 ### 3. [Netflix Movies Recommendation](https://github.com/huuminhn/Netflix_Visualization_Recommendation)
-The main goal of this project is to transform a meaningful story through visualizations and build a recommendation sytstem for users based on the similarity of the movies preferences (contet-based). *Please visit my GitHub for the outcome of the recommendation system.*
+This is a personal project aimming to transform a meaningful story through visualizations and build a recommendation sytstem for users based on the similarity of the movies preferences (contet-based). *Please visit my GitHub for the outcome of the recommendation system.*
 **EDA and Storytelling via Visualization:**
 <img src="Netflix_Charts.jpg?raw=true"/>

 ### 4. [Airline Demand Forecast](https://github.com/huuminhn/Airline_Demand_Forecast)
-**Purpose of this project is Prediction:**
-Apply booking pattern estimated from training data into validation data.
-Compute final demand forecasts for 7 departure dates and days.
+This is a team project that aim to forecast the demand of airlines in Korea within the next 7 days using Time Series.
+Please visit my Github for the detailed report.

 ---
 ## R